Constance I of Sicily: Crowning of Frederick II and Her Death

+Views on Constance

+Historian Vinicius Dreger writes that Constance was probably "maybe the most important woman of Western Europe in late twelfth century", yet "about her, as on most of her predecessors and contemporaries, we know little."

 Biographer Jacqueline Alio infers that Constance and her sister-in-law Queen Dowager Margaret of Navarre knew each other and in her youth she might have intimated the style of leadership of Margaret, so they might have shared a sisterhood if tenuous.
 (Whether out of the will of Margaret or not, Constance was not released from her monastery during the lifetime of Margaret, who died in 1183.)

-Constance was buried in the Cathedral of Palermo near the tomb of her father.
-Her death led to a period of violence and chaos till 1208 when Frederick had grown to his majority.

 In the Divine Comedy, Dante places Constance in Paradise (though he subscribed to the story that Constance had been a nun):

 Constance had arranged the marriage between her son and a princess of Aragon, which would occur in 1209.

+Film and media

+Constance is present in a scene in the film about Joachim of Fiore "Joachim and the Apocalypse" by Jordan River.
+Playing Constance the Italian actress Elisabetta Pellini.